g-gaston/eks-anywhere/designs/in-place-upgrades.md

 This solution decouples the core CAPI controllers from the individual possible strategies that can be followed for an upgrade.
 CAPI users (us) could choose to implement their own strategy while leveraging the capabilities of the existing controllers.
 In addition, they could iterate on those strategies without requiring changes in CAPI.

-The only thing that would change from the current UX configuring the KCP/MachineDeployment is a `strategy: external`.
+The only thing that would change from the current UX is configuring the KCP/MachineDeployment with a `strategy: external`.
 This solution allows to leverage the existing logic in these two controllers to determine when changes are required, so this doesn't need to be replicated elsewhere.
-Once the need for changes has been determined, these controllers will hit the registered hooks informing of the selected Machines and the computed difference between current Machine and desired Machine.
+Once the need for changes has been determined, these controllers will hit the registered the strategy implementers, informing of the selected Machines and the computed difference between current Machine and desired Machine.
 The external strategy implementers would take over the process and perform the necessary actions.

-Note: the external external strategy pattern is not tied to just in-place upgrades: it can be used to change the machine upgrade order, fine control the timing of each machine upgrade, etc. On EKS-A we will just implement an strategy that upgrades machines in place.
+Note: the external external strategy pattern is not tied to just in-place upgrades: it could be used to change the machine upgrade order, fine control the timing of each machine upgrade, etc. On EKS-A we will just implement an strategy that upgrades machines in place.

 The following diagram presents the same idea as above but with a concrete example for the KCP and in a different format, just as additional clarification.